FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 ### Part B
 ### Construct a simple interaction.

 * Pick one of the models you have tried, and experiment with prototyping an interaction.
 * This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
 * Try out different interaction outputs and inputs.
 * Fill out the ``Contextual Interaction Design Tool`` sheet.[Found here.](ThinkingThroughContextandInteraction.png)

-**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***
+**\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\*** The YOLO model predicts bounding boxes and class probabilities within a single network evaluation, which allows it to be effective at real-time predictions.
+With other models, the bounding boxes often contained an object inside them.
+However, the YOLO model predicts a high number of bounding boxes, which is why there are a lot of bounding boxes without any objects.
+The general idea is to figure out & remember what tyeps of cards show up in the frame when playing a card game.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
-For example:
-1. When does it what it is supposed to do?
-1. When does it fail?
-1. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+The user should be aware of the certainty the algorithm has in recognizing & predicting a card as this is essential factor to making a decision, which could be displayed as % accuracy score.

-1. How bad would they be impacted by a miss classification?
+3. How bad would they be impacted by a miss classification?
+Misclassification would introduce more uncertainty when playing which would reduce the products usefulness, however it wouldn't negatively impact the players baseline performance.

-1. How could change your interactive system to address this?
-1. Are there optimizations you can try to do on your sense-making algorithm.
+5. How could change your interactive system to address this?
+Are there optimizations you can try to do on your sense-making algorithm.
+6. Training the algorithm to make sure it's as accurate as can be is important, accounting for cases where the text is blurry or temporarily obscured are both improvements that should be made.

 ### Part D
 ### Characterize your own Observant system

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+Card detection from a set of playing cards.
+If this could get implemented in some smart glasses it could do some serious damage.
 * What is a good environment for X?
+Well lit surface with evenly colored background and spaced apart.
 * What is a bad environment for X?
+Poorly lit surface, cluttered, unevenly colored background or anything that might obscure image detection.
 * When will X break?
+The system will be unable to detect the correct object when the environmental conditions aren't satisfied.
 * When it breaks how will X break?
-* What are other properties/behaviors of X?
-* How does X feel?
+Incorrect output will be produced.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***